jballant/backbone-base-and-form-view/README.md

 **Options**:

-Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*.
+Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*, *addId*.

-1. *possibleVals* - Object|Array|Function.
+1. ```possibleVals``` - Object|Array|Function.
 Should be an object literal or array (or a function that returns one of those) with the choices you would like to have a radio button for.
 The object keys will be the values that are saved on the model attribute.
 The values are the display text for each option.
 If you use an array of strings, where the model value and the display text will be the values in the array.
 Another alternative you may prefer is an array of objects with a ```value``` key for the value set on the model and a ```display``` key for the text to display to the user.
 The example above in this format would look like the following:

           possibleVals: [
             { value: 'M', display: 'Male' },
             { value: 'F', display: 'Female' }
           ]

 #### Select (alias of Backbone.fields.SelectListView)
 Like the RadioList field, except instead of a set of radio buttons, it's displays a select dropdown.
 Also has the ability to allow multiple select.